 - Preparing for an SEO Audit

-- Conduct a representative audit of your website with an automated SEO checker
+- Conducting a representative audit of your website with an automated SEO checker

-- Determine issues Google knows about (and likely dings you on)
+- Determining issues Google knows about (and likely dings you on)

-- Chart your path towards growth by taking the next steps to optimize your website
+- Charting your path towards growth by taking the next steps to optimize your website

-1. Prepare.
+1. Preparing.
 Here’s what you’ll need for your SEO Audit:

 - A website that is publicly-accessible

 - Google Sheets, Excel, or another spreadsheet tool (for tracking errors)